Overview of Michigan Retirement Tax Friendliness

-Very high.
-The average effective property tax rate in the Great Lakes State is 1.83%.
-That adds up to about $1,830 for every $100,000 in home value.
+The median effective property tax rate in Michigan is 1.48%, which is significantly higher than the national median rate (1.01).
+That adds up to an annual tax bill of $2,551 for the typical homeowner.
 Of course, property taxes are higher in some areas than in others.
-In Wayne County the average effective rate is 2.76%.
-In Mackinac County it is less than half that at 1.08%.
+In Wayne County the average effective rate is 1.90%.
+In Oscoda County, it is less at only 1.04%.

 What is the Michigan homestead property tax credit?